Nottingham Traumatic Brain Injury Service

 Cognitive Behavioural Therapy

-They also provide advice, support, training and consultation to professionals, family members and carers of patients who show signs of emotional disorders or challenging behaviour after a brain injury.
+The therapist also provides advice, support, training and consultation to professionals, family members and carers of those presenting with emotional disorders and/or challenging behaviour after brain injury.

 We can only accept referrals from health professionals and patients must meet all the following criteria: